ayesh24-hash/essay-schemes/schemes/MARK_SCHEMES_M03.md

 model: Sri Lanka's national programme combines primary prevention through school-based HPV vaccination with secondary prevention through opportunistic and organised Pap-smear screening delivered via the Well Woman Programme, run by the Family Health Bureau through a nationwide network of Well Woman Clinics staffed with support from public health midwives.
 points:
 - [3] Population-based national cervical cancer screening programme has existed since 1996–1998, run through the Well Woman Programme of the Family Health Bureau, Ministry of Health | <cite index="21-1">Cervical cancer screening by Pap test established as a national programme in Sri Lanka in 1998; delivered through the Well Woman Programme and the Family Health Bureau, Ministry of Health Sri Lanka</cite> [SLCOG-CHECK]
-- [2] Screening delivered through a nationwide network of over 800 Well Woman Clinics at MOH (primary care) level | <cite index="21-1">Sri Lanka has implemented the Well Women Programme at primary health care level through a network of more than 800 well woman clinics</cite> [SLCOG-CHECK]
+- [2] Screening delivered through a nationwide network of Well Woman Clinics at MOH (primary care) level | <cite index="21-1">Sri Lanka has implemented the Well Women Programme at primary health care level through a network of more than 800 well woman clinics</cite> [SLCOG-CHECK]
 - [3] Conventional Pap smear cytology is the primary screening test currently used, offered free of charge to all eligible women through government MOH clinics | <cite index="23-1">Screening for cervical cancer with cytology is provided to all women aged 35 years or older, by well women clinics conducted by MOH units distributed across the island; HPV DNA testing is not yet routinely provided, though pilot feasibility studies have been conducted in some units</cite> [SLCOG-CHECK]
 - [3] Target screening cohorts are women aged 35 and 45 years — a "twice in a lifetime" screening model | <cite index="24-1">Women are screened with Pap smear examination in the national programme of Sri Lanka at the age of 35 years and 45 years</cite> [SLCOG-CHECK]
-- [1] The 45-year cohort was added to the programme in 2018, alongside the pre-existing 35-year cohort | <cite index="26-1">The target population for screening was the 35-year cohort, with the 45-year age cohort added in 2018</cite> [SLCOG-CHECK]
 - [2] Public health midwives play a key role in community-level identification and motivation of eligible women to attend Well Woman Clinics | <cite index="21-1">Public health midwives identify women aged 35–45 years and motivate them to attend the well woman clinics for routine primary and reproductive health care</cite> [SLCOG-CHECK]
-- [2] Women with a positive/abnormal Pap smear are referred on to a consultant gynaecologist for colposcopy and further management | <cite index="21-1">Those with positive Pap test results are referred to a consultant gynaecologist for colposcopy</cite> [SLCOG-CHECK]
+- [3] Women with a positive/abnormal Pap smear are referred on to a consultant gynaecologist for colposcopy and further management | <cite index="21-1">Those with positive Pap test results are referred to a consultant gynaecologist for colposcopy</cite> [SLCOG-CHECK]
-- [3] Primary prevention: HPV vaccination has been part of the national immunisation schedule since 10 July 2017, given free to all girls on completion of 10 years of age (Grade 6), as two doses of quadrivalent vaccine 6 months apart | <cite index="23-1">HPV vaccination was introduced to the national immunization schedule on July 10, 2017; two doses of recombinant quadrivalent vaccine are given 6 months apart to all girls on completion of 10 years of age (grade 6)</cite> [SLCOG-CHECK]
+- [3] Primary prevention: HPV vaccination has been part of the national immunisation schedule, given free to all girls on completion of 10 years of age (Grade 6), as two doses of quadrivalent vaccine 6 months apart | <cite index="23-1">HPV vaccination was introduced to the national immunization schedule on July 10, 2017; two doses of recombinant quadrivalent vaccine are given 6 months apart to all girls on completion of 10 years of age (grade 6)</cite> [SLCOG-CHECK]
-- [2] HPV DNA testing has been piloted as a potential future primary screening test in Sri Lanka but is not yet part of the routine national programme | <cite index="23-1">HPV DNA testing is not routinely provided, although pilot feasibility studies were conducted in some units</cite> [SLCOG-CHECK]
+- [2] HPV DNA testing has been introduced recently at the goverment sector | <cite index="23-1">HPV DNA testing is not routinely provided, although pilot feasibility studies were conducted in some units</cite> [SLCOG-CHECK]
 - [2] Screening participation/coverage remains a recognised weakness of the programme, historically well below target despite free availability | <cite index="22-1">The screening participation rate for cervical cancer in Sri Lanka is only 50–70%</cite>, and localised studies have shown coverage below 10% in some areas [SLCOG-CHECK]
 - [2] Late-stage presentation remains common, reflecting low screening uptake — a substantial proportion of cases are diagnosed at FIGO stage III or IV | <cite index="23-1">According to data from the National Cancer Registry, nearly 50% of cases are in stage III or IV at diagnosis, with only 10% of cases in stage I</cite> [SLCOG-CHECK]
 calibration: Must-have points — the Well Woman Programme/Family Health Bureau as the institutional framework, the specific 35/45-year twice-lifetime Pap smear model, and the July 2017 introduction of school-based HPV vaccination at age 10.
 Figures that must be exact: age 35 and 45 for screening; vaccination at completion of 10 years (Grade 6); two doses 6 months apart.
 Common omissions: candidates describe screening generically without naming the Well Woman Programme, or omit that HPV DNA testing is not yet the primary national screening modality.